 You can also click to run a scan or view protection history.

-Protection settings include:
+Protection settings in most antivirus software include:

 When you sign into your computer using a Microsoft account, you want to make sure your account is as “breach-proof” as possible.